Minimum Bayes Risk Decoding for Error Span Detection in Reference-Free Automatic Machine Translation Evaluation: Error Span Detection with MAP Decoding

 \subsection{MAP Decoding for ESD}

 Under MAP decoding, the decision score for a hypothesis $E \in \mathcal{C}_{\text{ESD}}$ is defined as its model-estimated probability:

 As discussed in \S\ref{sec:intro}, the MAP objective implicitly assumes that model-estimated probabilities are perfectly correlated with similarity to the human annotation.
-However, as illustrated by the failure case in Table~\ref{tab:logp}, this assumption frequently does not hold for ESD.
+However, as illustrated by the example in Table~\ref{tab:logp} (\S\ref{sec:num_spans}), this assumption frequently does not hold for ESD.
 This discrepancy motivates the adoption of MBR decoding as a robust alternative.